MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/set-up-your-small-business-network.md

 Hybrid networks use a combination of wireless and wired networks and offer the best of both network types so that you can use faster wired desktops and portable wireless mobile devices, such as laptops, tablets and smartphones.
 A hybrid network relies on special hybrid routers, hubs, switches, and Ethernet cables to connect wired and wireless devices.
 A hybrid router does two things - broadcasts a wireless signal and provides wired access ports.
 It's most commonly referred to as a wireless or Wi-Fi router with Ethernet ports or "LAN ports".

 A hybrid wired/wireless network seems to offer the best of both worlds in speed, mobility, affordability and security.
 If users need maximum Internet and file-sharing speed, they can plug into the network with an Ethernet cable.
 If they need to share a streaming video in the office hallway, they can access the network wirelessly.
-With the right planning, an organization can save money on CAT 5/CAT six cables and routers by maximizing the reach of the wireless network.
+With the right planning, an organization can save money on CAT5/CAT6 cables and routers by maximizing the reach of the wireless network.
 With the right encryption and password management in place, the wireless portion of the network can be as secure as the wired.

 |Hardware|How many|
 |---|---|